howuski/katacoda-scenarios/docker101-python/step2.md

 Now let's walk through building a docker image for our application.

->Remember a docker image is all the code and instructions you need to build a docker container bundled up into one concise package.
-This is the process used to put all our code into that package.
+>A docker image is all the code and instructions you need to build a docker container bundled up into one concise package.
+Buiding is the process used to put all our code into that package.

 We need to switch over to the directory that contains our files: